11 October 2021

 Basil M. Russo, the National President of the Order Italian Sons and Daughters of America, recently noted that: "Columbus Day is not a day that's set aside to honor an individual, but rather is a day that's set aside to recognize and honor a monumental historic event that began the process of over 500 years of worldwide immigration to America by oppressed people seeking a better life for their families..."

 Italian~Americans are not known to favor beer like their German or Irish neighbors.
-Their pasta dishes are better paired with wines and mixed-alcoholic drinks.
-Aperitifs, or mixed-alcoholic drinks, drank before a meal will stimulate the appetite.
+Their pasta dishes are better paired with Wines and mixed-alcoholic drinks.
+Wines, such as Chianti and Barbera are very popular among both Italians and Italian~Americans.
+Aperitifs, or mixed-alcoholic drinks, drank before a meal, will stimulate the appetite.
 Certain liqueurs used both in cooking and in cocktails, such as Campari and Amaretto, evoke the spirit of Italy like no others.
+Campari's primary flavor is bittersweet orange, while Amaretto's is almond.
+Sambuca is an anise-based liqueur which has a strong licorice flavor.
+Certain liqueurs, such as Vespetro are made from a variety of spices and therefore have exotic flavors.

 Click on this logo to return to the Calendar page.